-Our museum building is spacious enough to allow people plenty of room to stay at a safe distance from each other.
+Yes, our museum building is spacious enough to allow people plenty of room to keep distance from each other.

 Is there a mandatory walking route in the museum?

 What hygiene measures have been taken in the museum?

 Disinfecting hand gel is available on arrival and in other places in the building.
-Plexiglass screens have been introduced at the reception and in the museum shop.
-Disinfectant hand gel is available at various locations in the building.
-We maintain thorough and additional cleaning of contact points and frequently touched surfaces, such as door handles, toilets, water taps, lockers and payment consoles.
-Our employees also have protective equipment at their disposal.
+Plexiglass screens have been installed at the reception and in the shop.
+We provide cleaning of contact points such as door handles, banisters, toilets, taps, lockers and payment terminals.

 Can I pay in cash at the museum?